bGZo/soul/pages/imu___graduation.md

         - [P19 Redis-SpringBoot工程连接Redis](https://www.bilibili.com/video/BV11N411Z7is?p=19)
           collapsed:: true
           - Spring Data Redis
-            mark:: part of the larger Spring Data family, provides easy configuration and access to Redis from Spring applications.
+            description:: part of the larger Spring Data family, provides easy configuration and access to Redis from Spring applications.
 It offers both low-level and high-level abstractions for interacting with the store, freeing the user from infrastructural concerns.
           - Spring Data Redis依赖中，提供了⽤于连接redis的客户端：
             - RedisTemplate
             - StringRedisTemplat